Credit Card Icon

 Define Primary Open-Angle Glaucoma

-Primary open angle glaucoma is the most common type of primary open angle glaucoma, and it can be concerning to learn about it.
+is the most common type of glaucoma, with more than 2 million individuals aged 40 and older specifically affected by [primary open angle glaucoma](https://brightfocus.org/glaucoma/facts-figures), and it can be concerning to learn about it.
 This condition is characterized by a gradual rise in intraocular pressure (IOP) as the eye’s drainage canals become less effective over time.
 Unlike angle-closure eye conditions, the drainage angle remains open, but the fluid does not drain effectively, which can lead to optic nerve damage.

-It’s important to note that this condition is often asymptomatic in its early stages, earning it the nickname ‘the sneak thief of sight.’
-Approximately 95% of individuals with this eye condition are affected by primary open angle glaucoma, which typically impacts both eyes.
+It’s important to note that this condition is often asymptomatic in its early stages, earning it the nickname “the sneak thief of sight.”
+Approximately 95% of individuals with this eye condition are affected by primary open angle glaucoma, with over 4 million Americans living with this eye condition, which typically impacts both eyes.
 However, one eye may be more severely impacted than the other.
-Early detection is critical to prevent irreversible vision loss, and we understand how vital it is for individuals, especially those over 40 years of age, to be aware of this condition.
+Early detection is critical to prevent vision loss, and we understand how vital it is for individuals, especially those over 40 years of age, to be aware of this condition.

-Current statistics indicate that over 4 million Americans are living with this eye condition, with more than 2 million aged 40 and older specifically affected by primary open angle glaucoma.
+Current statistics indicate that irreversible vision loss is a significant concern, with the sneak thief of sight.
 Research suggests that up to half of individuals with the eye condition may be unaware they have it, particularly in the over-40 age group.
-Regular eye exams, including dilated eye assessments, are essential for early detection and management, helping to preserve vision and enhance quality of life.
+[Regular eye exams](https://glaucoma.org/articles/glaucoma-facts-and-stats), including comprehensive dilated eye exams, are essential for early detection and management, helping to preserve vision and enhance quality of life.

-As Dr. Lisa M. Young, OD, FAAO, emphasizes, ‘Regular eye exams not only keep your vision sharp but also detect signs of systemic health conditions like diabetes and high blood pressure.’
+As Dr. Lisa M. Young, OD, FAAO, emphasizes, “Regular eye exams not only keep your vision sharp but also detect signs of systemic health conditions like diabetes and high blood pressure.”
 Furthermore, this eye condition imposes a significant economic burden, costing the U.S. economy approximately $2.86 billion annually in direct costs and productivity losses.

 We are here to help you through this process, and we encourage you to prioritize your eye health by scheduling regular check-ups.
 Remember, taking action now can make a difference in your vision and overall well-being.